Oxeigns/Guard/README.md

-If you encounter a `ConfigurationError` complaining about the default database, make sure the MongoDB URI contains a database name or set `MONGO_DB_NAME` explicitly.
+If you encounter a `ConfigurationError` complaining about the default database, ensure that the `MONGO_URI` includes a database name or set the `MONGO_DB_NAME` environment variable.
+Without either of these, the application cannot determine which MongoDB database to use.